wp-plugins/mncombine/README.txt

 time is saved when comparing the browser cached results of the two requests.

 == Changelog ==

+= 1.1.0 =
+* Added ability to not combine css files based on REQUEST_URI
+* Added ability to not combine js files based on REQUEST_URI

+= 1.0.4 =
+* Fixed bug where plugin combined all css if no css files were selected

 = 1.0.3 =
 * Option to compress css or not